The Angrez 2

 The Angrez 2 is a 2015 Indian slapstick comedy film written and directed by Kuntaa Nikkil.
 It is a sequel to his 2005 film The Angrez.
-Actors Mast Ali and Dheer Charan Srivastav reprise their roles from the earlier film.
+Several actors including Dheer Charan Srivastav and Mast Ali reprise their roles from the earlier film.

 Plot

 In a sequel to The Angrez, the events brought out in that first film continue.
-The Angrez (Pranai and Peter) is being chased by the Hyderabadi old city guys to take revenge of Ismail Bhai.
-Hyderabadi guys kidnap one of the foreign ladies instead of Pranai (Kuntaa Nikkil) and how events proceed forms the rest of the story of the movie.
+The Angrez (Pranai and Peter) is being chased by the Hyderabadi old city guys to take revenge on Ismail Bhai.
+Hyderabadi guys kidnap one of the foreign ladies instead of Pranai (Kuntaa Nikkil) and how the events proceed forms the rest of the story of the movie.